 2] Peripheral Component Interconnect

-The Peripheral Component Interconnect (PCI) network adapters were pretty common back in the 90s and early 2000s.
-For the PCI to work, the user must connect it directly to the PCI card slot in order for it to interface with the motherboard.
+The Peripheral Component Interconnect (PCI) network adapters were standard in the 90s and early 2000s.
+For the PCI to work, the user must connect it directly to the PCI card slot for it to interface with the motherboard.

-From what we can tell, these adapters usually come with an antenna attached to receive wireless signals for the purpose of connecting the computer to the internet.
+From what we can tell, these adapters usually come with an antenna attached to receive wireless signals to connect the computer to the internet.

-Despite being external network adapters, Peripheral Component Interconnect devices are designed similar to the NIC adapter, and as such, they can enable both wired and wireless network connections.
+Despite being external network adapters, Peripheral Component Interconnect devices are designed similarly to the NIC adapter, and as such, they can enable both wired and wireless network connections.

 3] USB network adapters